-For many years, people with concerns about herbicides have asked me about burning to control weeds.
-Early observations here with the aftermath of burn piles were not encouraging, because the weeds (particularly broom) always came back first and with a vengeance.
-Most burning done here was in the same places because that was where it was reasonably safe to burn.
+For many years, people with concerns about herbicides have asked about burning to control weeds.
+Early observations here with the aftermath of burn piles were not encouraging.
+The weeds (particularly broom) always came back first and with a vengeance.
+At that time, I was following a suppression strategy, to use natives to suppress weed germination.
+Most burning done here was in the same places because those were where it was reasonably safe to burn.
 As the process repeated, the exotic seed bank slowly degraded.
-As natives invaded and spread on the property, germination was increasingly native.
+As I got more forest thinned and took out the successive waves of weeds, germination was increasingly native.
 Hence, burning became a more attractive option, particularly with annual weeds in which the seed is already fertile inside a stem, capsule, or pod.